Through The Fibro Fog

 bowl of nuts and oats with a bottle of honey in the background.

-1. Make the flax egg by combining the flax meal and water and stirring well.
+1. Make the flax egg by combining the milled flax and water and stirring well.
 Set aside for ten minutes.

 2. Add all the dry ingredients to a bowl.
 Once the flax egg is ready, add to the bowl along with the honey and almond butter.
 Stir very thoroughly.